take-five/acts_as_ordered_tree/README.md

 Gem depends on `active_record >= 3`.

 ## Installation
-Install it via rubygems:
+Install it via rubygems
 ```bash
   gem install acts_as_ordered_tree
 ```

 Gem depends on `acts_as_tree` and `acts_as_list` gems.

-Setup your model:
+Setup your model
 ```ruby
   class Node < ActiveRecord::Base
     acts_as_ordered_tree